umarhamza/sport-quotes/README.md

 - I could have tweaked webpack to compile the SCSS into CSS and then load the CSS into the HTML.
 But since this is just a test web app, I didn’t see the need to over complicate it.

+- I could have added a small link below the list to clear the list or even added a link beside each quote to delete them individually.

 - I could have changed the scrollbar to show up permanently when the list expands over 900px instead of showing the scrollbar on hover.
 However, I couldn’t find the option to disable auto-hide on the scrollbar.

 - I could have made the web app 100% viewport height.
 This would have added a little more complexity in terms of making it responsive on all devices.